M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction: Results and Analysis

 We evaluated whether robot personalities contributed to a more engaging interaction (Fig. \ref{fig:personality_result}c).
 Engagement ratings showed greater variability across traits compared to distinguishability and consistency.
-High engagement was observed for Openness ($M = 4.40, SD = 0.74$) and Neuroticism ($M = 4.33, SD = 0.82$), both significantly above the neutral midpoint ($p < .001$).
-In contrast, Agreeableness ($M = 3.40, SD = 1.18$), Extraversion ($M = 3.40, SD = 1.18$), and Conscientiousness ($M = 3.33, SD = 1.18$) did not significantly differ from neutral in parametric tests, although Wilcoxon tests indicated moderate effects in some cases.
-Effect sizes reflected this variation, with large effects for Openness ($d = 1.90$) and Neuroticism ($d = 1.63$), and small effects for Agreeableness ($d = 0.34$), Extraversion ($d = 0.34$), and Conscientiousness ($d = 0.28$).
+High engagement was observed for Openness ($M = 4.40, SD = 0.74$) and Neuroticism ($M = 4.33, SD = 0.82$), both significantly above the neutral midpoint ($p < .001$), as well as for Agreeableness ($M = 4.13, SD = 1.25$), which was also significantly above neutral ($p = .003$).
+In contrast, Extraversion ($M = 3.40, SD = 1.18$) and Conscientiousness ($M = 3.33, SD = 1.18$) did not significantly differ from neutral.
+Effect sizes reflected this variation, with large effects for Openness ($d = 1.90$), Neuroticism ($d = 1.63$), and Agreeableness ($d = 0.91$), and small effects for Extraversion ($d = 0.34$) and Conscientiousness ($d = 0.28$).

-\textbf{Summary:} These findings suggest that while personality enhances engagement, its impact depends strongly on the specific trait being expressed.
-Traits associated with expressiveness or emotional variability (e.g., Openness and Neuroticism) contribute more strongly to engagement, whereas traits like Conscientiousness and Agreeableness have a weaker effect.
+\textbf{Summary:} Perceived engagement varies across personality traits and its impact depends strongly on the specific trait being expressed.
+Traits that shape the emotional and affective tone of the interaction (e.g., Openness, Neuroticism, and Agreeableness) contribute more strongly to engagement, whereas Extraversion and Conscientiousness have a weaker effect.